Background pattern

 Remember to take your medication.

 Your doctor will indicate the duration of your treatment with this medication.
-Do not suspend the treatment before.
+Do not stop treatment before finishing it.

-If you estimate that the medication's action is too strong or weak, inform your doctor or pharmacist.
+If you think the effect of the medication is too strong or too weak, inform your doctor or pharmacist.

-You must take itraconazole capsules immediately after meals, as this is when it is absorbed better.
+You should take itraconazole capsules immediately after meals, as they are better absorbed that way.
 Swallow the capsules whole with a little water.
 The number of capsules you should take and for how long depends on the type of fungus and the location of the infection.
-Your doctor will tell you exactly how much itraconazole capsules you should take.
+Your doctor will tell you exactly how much itraconazole to take.

-There must be enough acidity in the stomach to ensure the absorption of this medication.
-Therefore, medications that neutralize stomach acidity should be used two hours after taking this medication or two hours before taking itraconazole capsules.
-For the same reason, if you are taking medications that regulate acid production in the stomach, take itraconazole capsules with a cola drink.
+There must be sufficient acidity in the stomach to ensure the absorption of this medication.
+Therefore, medications that neutralize stomach acid should be used after two hours of taking this medication or two hours before taking itraconazole capsules.
+For the same reason, if you are taking medications that regulate stomach acid production, take itraconazole capsules with a cola drink.

 Type of infection